 - 5. Compensation for victims of talcum powder

 - 6. What you can do if you have gotten cancer from talcum powder

 1. What is talcum powder?

 Talcum powder, often sold as baby powder, is a super-fine and soft powder made of the mineral talcum.
-Because it is so soft and because it absorbs moisture so well, talcum powder is a base ingredient in numerous cosmetic products.
-On its own, talcum powder can also be used for a variety of cosmetic purposes, like:
+Because talc particles are so soft and because they absorb moisture so well, talcum powder is a base ingredient in numerous cosmetic products.
+On its own, the use of talcum powder can be for cosmetic purposes, like:

 - As a deodorant,